 Conditions of Participation, Data Protection and Covid-19 Rules for VCM Summer of Running

 Competition Rules for Elite Athletes

-The Vienna City Marathon, the VCM Winter Running Series and VCM Pop-Up Runs and other events of the VCM Group as well as the realisation of the initiative The Daily Mile are made possible through the cooperation of several organisations that must process your data for this purpose in a coordinated manner among themselves for this purpose:
+The Vienna City Marathon, the VCM Winter Running Series, the VCM Pop-Up Runs and other events of the VCM Group as well as the realisation of the initiative The Daily Mile are made possible through the cooperation of several organisations, which must process your data in a coordinated manner among themselves for this purpose:

 These organisations have agreed to distribute the tasks for processing your data and for guaranteeing your right to data protection as follows:

 Enterprise Sport Promotion GmbH: Acts as organiser and is responsible for the operational implementation.
 Tasks include, among others:

 - Regulatory management

 Vienna City Marathon Marketing- und Vertriebs GmbH: Is responsible for the marketing of the Vienna City Marathon, the VCM Winter Run Series, the VCM Pop-Up Runs and all other sporting events of the VCM Group as well as for the realisation of the initiative The Daily Mile, the Vienna Sports World (Expo) and the implementation of customer events (e.g. Hospitality Zone at the Vienna City Marathon).
 The tasks include, among others: